Shirley Bassey: 1950s

-Following a successful run at the Café de Paris, London, she made her American stage début in Las Vegas at El Rancho Vegas in February 1957.
+Following a successful run at the Café de Paris, London, Bassey made her American stage début in Las Vegas at El Rancho Vegas in February 1957.
 Following on from Las Vegas, Bassey opened at Ciro's on Sunset Boulevard in West Hollywood on 15 February 1957.
 She also recorded under the direction of American producer Mitch Miller in New York City for the Columbia Records label (which at the time had a distribution deal with Philips), producing the single "If I Had a Needle and Thread" b/w "Tonight My Heart She Is Crying".
 On her return to the UK in April 1957, she starred in "Sunday Night at the London Palladium" for the first time on 28 April 1957.

 In mid-1958, Bassey recorded two singles that would become classics in the Bassey catalogue.
 "As I Love You" was released as the B-side of another ballad, "Hands Across the Sea"; it did not sell well at first but, after another appearance at the London Palladium on 30 November, sales began to pick up.
 In January 1959, "As I Love You" reached number-one and stayed there for four weeks; it was the first number-one single by a Welsh artist.
 While "As I Love You" climbed the charts, so did Bassey's recording of "Kiss Me, Honey Honey, Kiss Me" and both records would end up occupying the top 3 at the same time.
-A few months later, Bassey signed to EMI's Columbia label and released the album The Fabulous Shirley Bassey.
-The album reached No. 12 on the UK Albums chart.
+Having been with Decca Records for four years, Bassey then signed to EMI's Columbia label on 20 April 1959.
+Her first album for Columbia, The Fabulous Shirley Bassey, was later released and reached.
+No. 12 on the UK Albums Chart.